Wolverine and the X-Men (comics): Marvel Now

-Angel has returned to his family's Worthington Industries and hires Murdock to prove the executives were planning to illegally obtain control.
+Angel has returned to his family's Worthington Industries and hires Matt Murdock to prove the executives were planning to illegally obtain control.
 With the directors fired, Angel hires students from his A.P. economics class as his new board of directors.
 Angel is no longer interested in his business and decides to recruit new mutants for the school, he eventually travels to Brazil to enroll Iara Dos Santos, a.k.a.
 Shark-Girl after a scuffle with Mystique and Silver Samurai.

 Kilgore then established the Hellfire Academy with his first recruit, the mutant Mudcrab.
 Kitty also is too busy to run the school now that she is watching the time-displaced All-New X-Men.
 She hires Storm as new headmistress.
 The Murder Circus comes into town and brainwashes all the adults in Salem Center.
-The students are able to break the spell thanks to new student Eye Boy.
-It turns out Frankenstein's Monster and Calcabria are searching for the last descendant of Victor Frankenstein, who is Baron Maximilian Frankenstein (born Maximilian von Katzenelnbogen).
+The students are able to break the spell thanks to new student Eye-Boy.
+It turns out Frankenstein's Monster and Calcabria are searching for the last descendant of Victor Frankenstein, who is Baron Maximilian Frankenstein.
 After narrowly escaping and almost getting Oya killed twice, Max embraces his Frankenstein heritage.
-Now with some downtime, Kitty Pryde and Bobby Drake go on a date and Storm argues with her ex-husband the Black Panther during a tele-conference, then shares a passionate kiss with Wolverine.
+Now with some downtime, Kitty Pryde and Iceman go on a date.
+Storm argues with her ex-husband Black Panther during a tele-conference, then shares a passionate kiss with Wolverine.

 Broo wakes up from his coma in a feral state.
-Wolverine decides to take Oya, Jia Jing, Broo, Quentin Quire, Glob Herman, Shark Girl, and Eye-Boy to the Savage Land to teach them survival.
+Wolverine decides to take Oya, Jia Jing, Broo, Quentin Quire, Glob Herman, Shark-Girl, and Eye-Boy to the Savage Land to teach them survival.
 Wolverine's brother Dog Logan kidnaps Wolverine and sets a trap for the students by teleporting cowboys from the past and androids from the future.
 His intention was to give the students "real life" training, but the students rebel.
 Eventually Wolverine rejoins the group, but refuses to fight Dog.
 One of the cowboys shoots at Dog and Quentin stops the bullet even though Dog punched him minutes ago.
 Dog feels guilty and teleports out.
 Wolverine gathers all the students except Glob, who ran away before the battle.
 It turns out Wolverine expelled him on the plane ride over.
 Sauron recruits Glob for the Hellfire Academy.

 Issue #29 flashes forward 25 years into the future.
 Wolverine is still headmaster of the school and opens a time capsule.
 He decides to change the past by sending his younger self a key to a special vault left behind by Dog Logan.
-Back in the present Oya decides to join the Hellfire Academy.
+Back in the present, Oya decides to join the Hellfire Academy.
 Beast travels to S.W.O.R.D.
-HQ to enlist the help of Dr. Xanto Starblood in reinstating Broo's mind.
+HQ to enlist Xanto Starblood in reinstating Broo's mind.
 Before he can help, the Philistine teleports Starblood and Broo.
-It turns out the Toad and Quentin have been conspiring to turn Glob and Oya.
+It turns out Toad and Quentin have been conspiring to turn Glob and Oya.